TNO-MPC/mpyc.stubs/README.md

 This package contains stubs to use for type hinting [MPyC](https://github.com/lschoe/mpyc).

 *Limitations in (end-)use: the content of this software package may solely be used for applications that comply with international export control laws.*
+*This implementation of cryptographic software has not been audited.
+Use at your own risk.*

 ## Install